haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/package/package_module.md

 1. Set up your own Composer packaging repository using a system such as [Satis](https://getcomposer.org/doc/articles/handling-private-packages-with-satis.md) or [Private Packagist](https://packagist.com/).
 2. Create the package in a way similar to the described above.
-3. Submit/register the package on your own repository.
-For example, it can be hosted as a reference to a code repository or submitted as a zip-archive.
+3. Submit/register the package on your own repository. 例如， it can be hosted as a reference to a code repository or submitted as a zip-archive.
 4. To use the private packaging repository in a project, add the following to your `composer.json`file:

 {% highlight JSON %}